freeCodeCamp/freeCodeCamp/guide/english/java/arraylist/index.md

   An ArrayList allows us to randomly access elements.
 ArrayList is similar to *Vector* in a lot of ways.
 But it is faster than Vectors.
 The main thing to note is that - Vectors are faster than arrays but ArrayLists are not.

-  So when it comes down to choosing between the two - if speed is critical then Vectors should be considered, otherwise ArrayLists are better when it comes to storing large number of elements and accessing them efficiently.
+  So when it comes down to choosing between the two - if speed is critical then Vectors should be considered for a small set of items, otherwise ArrayLists are better when it comes to storing large number of elements and accessing them efficiently.
+Vectors are synchronized and arraylist are not, thats why choose vector for frequent update of elements otherwise Arraylist is efficient for traversing.

 ## More Information
 - [ArrayList Documentation](https://docs.oracle.com/javase/8/docs/api/java/util/ArrayList.html)